opencontainers/runc/man/runc-spec.8.md

 container that you are starting.
 The name you provide for the container instance must be unique on your host.

-An alternative for generating a customized spec config is to use "ocitools", the sub-command "ocitools generate" has lots of options that can be used to do any customizations as you want, see [ocitools](https://github.com/opencontainers/ocitools) to get more information.
+An alternative for generating a customized spec config is to use "oci-runtime-tool", the sub-command "oci-runtime-tool generate" has lots of options that can be used to do any customizations as you want, see [runtime-tools](https://github.com/opencontainers/runtime-tools) to get more information.

 When starting a container through runc, runc needs root privilege.
 If not